vocascan/documentation/docs/vocascan-server/installation/traefik.md

 Fill out the config file. `server.jwt_secret` and `database.*` needs to be changed.
 For more details about the configuration, see [configuration](vocascan-server/configuration) page.

+?> For all version see the [versions](vocascan-server/installation/docker#versions) page in the docker installation guide.

 ## 7. Configure traefik

 Open `traefik.toml`